Licensing

 In the 1950s, only 70 occupations had licensing requirements, and these accounted for 5 percent of all workers.
 By 2008, more than 800 occupations were licensed in various states and accounted for 29 percent of all workers.
 Licensed occupations include everything from barbers and interior designers to nurse practitioners and physicians.

-At a time when too many Americans are out of work, creating an even more difficult employment environment for those with criminal backgrounds, excessive licensing regulations create a serious barrier to economic opportunity.
+Excessive licensing regulations create a serious barrier to economic opportunity for those with criminal backgrounds.
 We at Navigating Barriers to Reentry believe that these are policies that need to be changed.

 HOW MANY OCCUPATIONAL LICENSES ARE AFFECTED BY CRIMINAL BACKGROUNDS?